aeagle/react-spaces/README.md

 [View examples here](http://www.allaneagle.com/react-spaces/demo/)

-## Top level spaces
+### Top level spaces

-These are supposed to be used at the top level of all spaces.
+Used at the top level of all other spaces.

-* **ViewPort** - a top level space.
-This space will take over the full viewport of the browser window.
+* **ViewPort** - this space will take over the full viewport of the browser window.
 Resizing the browser window will automatically adjust the size of this space and all the nested spaces.

 * **Fixed** - this space can be given a height and optionally a width (by default it will size to 100% of it's container).
 All nested spaces will be contained within this fixed size space.

-## Inner spaces
+### Inner spaces

-These can be used with the top-level spaces ViewPort and Fixed and within other inner spaces.
+These can be used within the top-level spaces **ViewPort** and **Fixed** and within other inner spaces.

 * **Left** - a space anchored to the left of the parent container/space.
 A size can be specified in pixels to determine its width.